pansanity666/Awesome-Avatars/README.md

 List of recent advances for human avatars, including generation, reconstruction, and editing, etc.

+If you find any missed paper, feel free to open an issue or PR.

 ## Table of Contents <!-- omit in toc -->

 <!-- - [Open-source Toolboxes and Foundation Models](#open-source-toolboxes-and-foundation-models) -->